x-swe/rules/README.md

 8. **No posts in languages other than English.** - The only language that should be used here is English.
 And that includes links to resources as well.

-9. **No low-effort posts.** - For example, no posts with bare links/reposts without containing any additional and insightful comment/description.
-Single-line posts that don't encourage discussion are also considered low-effort.
+9. **No low-effort posts.** - For example, no posts with bare links/reposts without added insightful comment/description.
+Single-line posts not encouraging discussion are also low-effort.